Metal Cutting Methods

 Waterjet cutting stands out as a unique metal-cutting technique that capitalizes on the force of water.
 Water is pressurized to extreme levels and channeled into fine streams or waterjets that act as cutting blades.
 When directed onto a material, these streams can slice through it, molding it into the intended shape and dimensions.

-Abrasives can be introduced into the waterjets to bolster their cutting capabilities, especially when working with tougher or thicker materials.
+Abrasives can be introduced into the waterjets to support their cutting capabilities, especially when working with tougher or thicker materials.
 Common abrasives, like aluminum oxide or garnet, enhance the cutting power of the jets.
 With these abrasives, the waterjets can tackle even the most challenging materials, ensuring clean, precise cuts regardless of the material’s density or hardness.
 Waterjet cutting offers power and precision, making it an invaluable tool in various industries.

 The Strengths of Waterjet Cutting